 A photo of the finished dish accompanies every recipe.
 There are also a few step-by-step photos to help demonstrate techniques like bento packing, freezing meat and fish, packing condiments, and freezing vegetables.
 Photo guides are provided for easy reference of items that can be naturally thawed from the freezer and others that require heating in the microwave or toaster oven first.

 The titles of the recipes are generally listed in English.
 Measurements are written in US Customary and Metric.
 Every recipe includes packing tips, shelf life, serving size, and calories.

-Spaghetti Neapolitan (Naporitan, スパゲッティーナポリタン) is an interesting Japanese creation of spaghetti noodles coated in ketchup and tossed with sliced hot dogs, onions, bell peppers, and mushrooms.
+Spaghetti Neapolitan (Naporitan, ナポリタン) is a fun and interesting Japanese creation of spaghetti noodles coated in ketchup and tossed with sliced hot dogs, onions, bell peppers, and mushrooms.
 Created by Shigetada Irie in Yokohama following World War II, it is said to have been inspired by the US Military spaghetti and ketchup meals (cheaper and more available at the time than tomato sauce).

 For even cooking and blending, try to slice all the ingredients in roughly the same size.
 The chefs recommend adding the Spaghetti Neapolitan to bentos that feature burgers and fries in place of rice.